adap/flower/doc/source/first-time-contributors.rst

         $ cd flower

     And here we will need to add an origin to our repository.
 The origin is the \<URL\> of the remote fork repository.
-    To obtain it, we can do as previously mentionned by going to our fork repository on our GitHub account and copying the link.
+    To obtain it, we can do as previously mentioned by going to our fork repository on our GitHub account and copying the link.

     .. image:: _static/cloning_fork.png